mathieuSauvage/LightningProcessor/README.md

 this script main command is:

 		curvesToLightning( list )
-list can be a list of curve and the command will create a the lightning mesh for all the curves and a shader on that mesh to display the vertexColors. list can also be one or more curve **and** an already created lightning mesh, in this case the curves are added to already created system.
+list can be a list of curve and the command will create a the lightning mesh for all the curves and a shader on that mesh to render the vertex colors.
+Or list can also be one or more curve **AND** an already created lightning mesh, in this case the curves are added to already created system.